Valen-Sandbox/acf-sv-limits/README.md

 - **acf_limits_caliber**: The maximum total ACF caliber that a player can have out at once (in mm).
 Set to 0 to disable limitations.
 - **acf_limits_mass**: The maximum mass that a contraption may have before its weapons/engines are disabled (in whole kg).
 Set to 0 to disable limitations.
 - **acf_limits_missiles**: The maximum number of missiles that a contraption may hold before its racks are disabled.
 Set to 0 to disable limitations.
+- **acf_limits_rockets**: The maximum number of rockets that a contraption may hold before its racks are disabled.
+Set to 0 to disable limitations.
 - **acf_limits_worldweld**: Removes the ability to weld entities to the world if enabled.
 This is intended to prevent instantly stopping brakes that use this method.

 ## Requirements